Loki-Astari/geeky-nextjs/content/posts/Smart-Pointer-UniquePointer.md

 ```
 The problem is that when `tmp` goes out of scope, its destructor will call delete on the pointer.
 Thus, `data` now points to memory that has been destroyed (and therefore no longer belongs to the application).
 Any further use of `data` will potentially cause problems (and I am being generous using the word potentially).

-This feature can be quite useful (when you want this conversion to happen easily, see std::string).
-But you should definitely be aware of it and think carefully about creating single argument constructors.
+This feature can be pretty useful (when you want this conversion to happen easily, see std::string).
+But you should be aware of it and think carefully about creating single argument constructors.
 ### Problem 3: Null de-referencing
 I think it is obvious that `operator*` has an issue with de-referencing a Null pointer here: